IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_paper.md

 Read [Indiana University's How To Write a Thesis Statement](http://www.indiana.edu/~wts/pamphlets/thesis_statement.shtml) BEFORE you write your thesis statement.

 * First, ask yourself what question is your research trying to answer?
 (Please reference the above link.)
-* Secondly, tun that question into a statement.
+* Secondly, turn that question into a statement.
 (Please reference the above link.)
 * Do not use **I** in your thesis statement.

 Here's a guide for a starting point: